GuruKulaDesam/Divine-Nest/PRIVACY_POLICY.md

-# Privacy Policy for Divine Nest
+# Privacy Policy for Home Management Suite

 **Last Updated: October 12, 2025**

 ## Introduction

-Divine Nest ("we," "our," or "us") is committed to protecting your privacy.
+Home Management Suite ("we," "our," or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application (the "App").

 ## Information We Collect